Your cartClose

 Technical Detail What It Actually Does for You

-2× Green CZ Eyes Color-shifting — emerald-dark indoors, bright flash outdoors.
+2× Green CZ Eyes Emerald-dark indoors, a bright flash outdoors.

 Oxidized Patina Built-in contrast — recesses stay dark so raised details pop without polishing.